Adding filters

 Only filters that can apply to the products on a collection page or search result are displayed.

 Choosing filter values from different filters is an and condition that can decrease the number of products displayed.
-For example, choosing "Red" from a Color filter and "8" from a Size filter returns products that are both red and size 8.
+For example, choosing Red from a Color filter and 8 from a Size filter returns products that are both red and size 8.

-The number of products displayed on screen also depends on whether the filters are product-level or variant-level filters.
+The number of products displayed also depends on whether the filters are product-level or variant-level filters.
 For example, a customer might choose multiple Color values from a product option filter, but only one product is displayed.
 This is because product options are variant-level filters and all the colors belonged to that single product's variants.

 Customizing filter behavior

 For product tag, metafield list and metaobject reference list filters, you can choose the filter condition between values to be either the default or condition or the and condition.
-For example, with and filtering, choosing "New" and "Sale" from a product tag filter only returns products that have both those tags.
+For example, with and filtering, choosing New and Sale from a product tag filter only returns products that have both those tags.

 Steps:

-1. In the Shopify Search & Discovery app, go to Filters and then click Add filter.
+1. In the Shopify Search & Discovery app, go to Filters, and then click Add filter.

 3. Choose the behavior to apply to the filter values inside the Logic section.